flagbug/Espera/Readme.md

 This function requires the VLC media player to be installed, as it streams the YouTube audio track in the background without opening the VLC media player itself.
 (Sadly I found no other way to stream from YouTube without a depency to VLC)

+### MP3-players & removable devices

+Espera has built-in support for adding music from MP3-players and other removable devices to the playlist.
+The music that is added to the playlist will be automatically cached on the computer, so that the devices can be removed.

 ### Metro-Style

 Espera uses [MahApps.Metro](http://github.com/MahApps/MahApps.Metro) for  theming.
 This gives Espera a beautiful and